QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 1/Calculus I/Integration.md

 ---
 ### General Formulas
-For a list of common functions that already have their operations calculated, see the following notes: <br>[RoT integration](Rules%20of%20Thumb%20Integration), [RoT differentiation](Rules%20of%20Thumb%20Differentiation), [General RoT](math%20equations.md).
+For a list of common functions that already have their expressions calculated, see the following notes: <br>[RoT integration](Rules%20of%20Thumb%20Integration), [RoT differentiation](Rules%20of%20Thumb%20Differentiation), [General RoT](math%20equations.md).

 ---